Basalt-Lab/basalt-doc/docs/basalt-helper/index.en.md

 # **Basalt Helper**

+!!! warning

+    Basalt is currently in its infancy, please be indulgent and do not hesitate to give us your feedback and suggestions.

 ## **Introduction**

 **Basalt Helper** plays a fundamental role in the **Basalt** ecosystem, providing a collection of crucial helpers designed to simplify and accelerate backend development in Node.js.